- CBD Oil for Migraines: Can It Help?

 Retinal migraines patients report not only head pain, but also the loss of vision in one of their eyes (monocular).
 Other vision disturbances include blind spots, moving lights, and in severe cases, temporary blindness.

-Chronic migraines affect millions of Americans each year and disrupt normal function and lifestyles.
+This condition affects millions of Americans each year and disrupts normal function and lifestyles.
 Chronic migraines are a pattern of migraines that occur more than 15 times a month.
 Some with chronic migraines experience these episodes almost daily.

 Patients with this condition cannot work, drive, or engage in normal day-to-day activities.
 A few undergo an ongoing migraine with no cessation for days and sometimes weeks on end.